Abdullatif-Halabi/Machine-Learning-Certification-ZAKA.AI/README.md

 -Week X: Each week is delineated by its individual folder (e.g., Week 1, Week 2, etc.).
 Inside these folders, you'll discover project-specific materials, code, and comprehensive documentation.

-=Data: This designated subfolder houses all the datasets utilized across the projects.
+-Data: This designated subfolder houses all the datasets utilized across the projects.
 Exploring this data can provide a deeper understanding of the context and challenges tackled in each project.

 ## Contact Information